Korean Knife Cut Noodle Soup with Chicken

 Every country has its own unique kind of chicken soup in their cuisines.
 Korea is not exclusive.
-Korean chicken noodle soup (Dak Kalguksu, 닭칼국수) is a soul comforting chicken soup that is unique to Korean cuisine.
+This Korean knife cut chicken noodle soup (Dak Kalguksu, 닭칼국수) is a soul comforting chicken soup that is unique to Korean cuisine.

 The whole or parts of chicken is simmered with natural Korean herb to make a batch of earthy broth, then cooked together with noodles and vegetables to serve as one pot meal.
 You will need to serve with the soy chili topping sauce to punch up the flavor.